 - Oranges Are Not the Only Fruit by Jeanette Winterson (1985)

 If you’re looking for more of a literary read, Oranges Are Not the Only Fruit is a perfect classic lesbian book to fit the bill.

 A short read, rich with metaphor and allegory, this book might reach its full potential with margin annotations.
 In fact, if you went to high school in the UK, you might recognize it from your GCSE and A-levels readings lists.

 Oranges Are Not the Only Fruit is a semi-autobiographical coming-of-age novel about a child adopted by an evangelical couple in Lancashire, UK.
-Unsurprisingly, her attraction to other girls causes problems in the church, especially her mother.
+Unsurprisingly, her attraction to other girls causes problems in the church, especially for her mother.

 Personally offended by Jeannette’s lesbianism, her mother subjects her to literal exorcisms to rid the teen of sins.
-But don’t worry too much, the ending is pretty good given the circumstances.
+But don’t worry too much; the ending is pretty good, given the circumstances.

 Though Oranges Are Not the Only Fruit never made it to Hollywood, it did hit the silver screen with a television adaption in 1989.

 Of course, one of the most frequented genres is lesbian fiction books.
 From historical fiction to dramas and thrillers, here are some of the best lesbian fiction books.

 - Coffee Will Make You Black by April Sinclair (1995)

 What’s better than lesbian fiction?
 Historical lesbian fiction that took place during the American Civil Rights Movement.